project-bluebird/bluebird/README.md

 Integration tests require Docker to run.
 To specify a different docker daemon host than localhost, you can pass `--docker-host=<host address>:<port>`.
 This can be useful when testing if you don't have Docker locally installed, or if the images required for testing are only available on a remote host.

+The default integration simulator is BlueSky.
+To test against a different simulator, specify it with the `--integration-sim=<sim name>` option.

 ### Code Quality

 BlueBird uses [pre-commit] to help ensure code quality and correctness.
 Once installed, this automatically runs as part of the git commit process.